SuperOfficeDocs/superoffice-docs/docs/en/marketing/flows/learn/define-flow-actions.md

 ### Notify by SMS

-Send a notification email to a specific person as part of the flow.
+Send a notification SMS to a specific person as part of the flow.

 1. Drag the **Notify by SMS** box from the step menu and drop it into an available slot in the flowchart.
 1. Specify the recipient (**To:**).